terraform plan command creates an execution plan, which lets you preview

 Hands-on: Try the Use Refresh-Only Mode to Sync Terraform State tutorial on HashiCorp Learn.

-This option is not available in the "refresh only" planning mode, because it would effectively disable the entirety of the planning operation in that case.
+refresh=falsein refresh-only planning mode because it would effectively disable the entirety of the planning operation.

--replace=...option is available only from Terraform v0.15.2 onwards.
-For earlier versions, you can achieve a similar effect (with some caveats) using
+-destroyoption, and it is only available from Terraform v0.15.2 onwards.
+For earlier versions, use

 -target=ADDRESS- Instructs Terraform to focus its planning efforts only on resource instances which match the given address and on any objects that those instances depend on.

 -var 'NAME=VALUE'- Sets a value for a single input variable declared in the root module of the configuration.
 Use this option multiple times to set more than one variable.
-For more information see Input Variables on the Command Line, below.
+Refer to Input Variables on the Command Line for more information.